-Phishing is increasing at a faster rate amidst Covid-19.
+Phishing scams are increasing at a faster rate amidst Covid-19.
 It’s a cybercrime in which people are contacted usually through emails or calls by someone who claims to be from a legitimate organisation and tries to steal your personal details such as banking and credit card details, passwords etc.

 According to a recent report, the total number of Covid-19 related email attacks has boosted by 667 per cent from the month of March.
 According to Google, 18 million fraud emails are sent by scammers about Covid-19 to Gmail users every day.
 Though 100 million emails are blocked each day by the company, but currently one fifth of them are Covid related.